 Christian formation is the lifelong process of growing in our relationship with God, self, others, and all creation.
 Every experience in our lives can provide us with the opportunity to express our faith; the challenge we face is recognizing these opportunities and living out our faith in the world.

 Like to cook?
-Help out in the kitchen.
+Sign up for a fun meal prep night or help out in the kitchen for events.
 Like to read?
 Join a book group.
 Like to garden?
 Join in taking care of the gardens.
 Like to head out for an evening?
 Check out the women's events or God on Tap.
 Like to serve?
 Become a lector, chalice bearer, altar guild, choir member, outreach helper, office helper, etc, etc, There is something for every adult; whatever your interests, age or ability!

 College students are welcome and highly encouraged to attend worship and events at St. Paul’s.
 College care packages are sent out twice a year!

 To find an Episcopal campus ministry: